-As suggested in [24] XAI methods might encounter difficulties with measuring transparency, and rating explanations as there are no agreed measures and definitions.
-In addition, revealing the source code might encounter difficulties achieving its goals, whether it is because of the fact that most users do not have the ability to read the code nonetheless to understand it, or because revealing the code causes the opposite reaction – users understand the decision-making process and are unhappy with the decision factors [17].
-Moreover, a full transparent to the public AI might cause the opposite effect, as it would be easier to “trick” the AI, and can make the programmers to focus more on making the AI legitimate then accurate [17,23].
+As suggested in Ref.
+[24], XAI methods can encounter difficulties with measuring transparency and rating explanations as there are no agreed-upon measures and definitions.
+In addition, revealing the source code might encounter difficulties in achieving explanatory goals, either because most users would not have the ability to read the code, let alone to understand it, or because revealing the code may cause a negative reaction – users understand the decision-making process but are unhappy with the decision factors [17].
+Moreover, producing an AI that was fully transparent to the public might undermine its purpose, as it would be easier to “trick” the AI.
+In addition, this approach could influence the programmers to focus more on making the AI legitimate rather than accurate [17,23].

 Related Work

-Many of the works mentioned in the Introduction are server–end solution, meaning that the transparency is achieved following the company’s actions (i.e. reveal the source code, XAI).
+Many of the works mentioned in the Introduction are server-side solutions, meaning that the transparency is achieved following the company’s actions (i.e. reveal the source code, XAI).
 However, in this paper, we would like to suggest a user-side method to make the process transparent and understandable for the user.

-While [22, 24] regard XAI as a method to deploy on a certain AI technology (ML, Deep Learning, etc.), meaning that for each model and algorithm used, a different XAI solution is needed, we feel that the solution should be tech-ignorant.
+While Refs [22, 24] regard XAI as a method to deploy on a certain AI technology (ML, Deep Learning, etc.), meaning that for each model and algorithm used, a different XAI solution is needed, we feel that the solution should be technology-agnostic.
 Moreover, many of the works we reviewed offered a solution or an approach only for supervised learning methods.

-In [25] a technique called LIME (Local Interpretable Model-agnostic Explanations) was introduced.
-LIME’s purpose is to provide explanation for a selected model results, and it was found as a reliable tool to do so, both with experts and non-experts subjects.
-It offers its explanation by displaying the features and inputs which led to the presented results.
-However, LIME works with supervised machine learning and classification models in particular, meaning that it might requires data that a client does not have.
+In Ref.
+[25], a technique called LIME (Local Interpretable Model-agnostic Explanations) is introduced.
+LIME’s purpose is to provide explanation for selected model results, and it was found to be a reliable tool to do so, both with expert and non-expert subjects.
+It offers its explanation by displaying the features and inputs that led to the presented results.
+However, LIME works with supervised ML and classification models in particular, meaning that it might require data that a client does not have.

-Furthermore, a method presented in [26] suggests an explanation vector as a solution for interpreting the process and the results of a classifying algorithm.
-Explanation vectors (or local gradients) were found efficient in discovering how to manipulate a data record in order to change its predicted label.
-Although this method’s explanations were found insightful, it is stated that it is yet to be technology-ignorant, and is relevant only to some classifying algorithms, ignoring any regression and unsupervised models.
+Furthermore, a method presented in Ref.
+[26] suggests an explanation vector as a solution for interpreting the process and the results of a classifying algorithm.
+Explanation vectors (or local gradients) were found to be efficient in discovering how to manipulate a data record in order to change its predicted label.
+Although this method’s explanations were found insightful, it is stated that it is yet to be technology-agnostic and is relevant only to some classifying algorithms, ignoring any regression and unsupervised models.

-A previous work regarding targeted ads and how are they effected used reverse engineering on profiles, achieved 79% precision in finding Google’s interest categories regarding users and successfully retrieved 58% of the Google Ads profiles [27].
-However, this work does not find or rate the ‘most influential’ categories which have an impact on the presented ads.
+A previous work regarding targeted ads and how are they effected used reverse engineering on profiles; it achieved 79% precision in finding Google’s user interest categories and successfully retrieved 58% of Google Ads profiles [27].
+However, this work does not find or rate the ‘most influential’ categories that have an impact on the presented ads.

 Another work in this field tried to measure the effect of different forms of targeting.
-While identifying 43% of the location-based and 39% in user-based ads, and showing that time and application are key factors in almost every form of targeting, the researchers stated in the work that it was not its intent to uncover whether profiling is used in targeting ads, thus extracting the ‘influential’ categories is unavailable [28].
+While identifying 43% of location-based and 39% of user-based ads, and showing that time and application are key factors in almost every form of targeting, the researchers stated in the work that it was not its intent to uncover whether profiling is used in targeting ads; thus extracting the ‘influential’ categories is unavailable [28].

-In [28] a model is suggested for unsupervised learning, yet it is exampled on text classification, stating that the input must be a binary number representing the existence of a “concept”.
+In Ref.
+[28], a model is suggested for unsupervised learning, yet it is illustrated on text classification, stating that the input must be a binary number representing the existence of a “concept”.